kivikakk/chryse/README.md

 ## TODO

-* Do all the process management natively, instead of via a Makefile.
-This is per rainhdx, and means we don't need to drop a Makefile into user repos anywhere.
 * Generate PCFs on demand via board descriptions.
-* Tie this all together with SV generation — lowering options should be here, not in user code.
+* Parameterise correctly for ECP5.
+* Remove sbtchryse if we don't need it after all.
+* CXXRTL/cxxsim.